Wyatt Gallagher

 Joseph and Ameer exhibiting the app at NY TechDay in April 2014.

-Creating this app was an incredible formative experience for me: I had put together a team, found a vision with them, directed them toward that vision, released our idea to the world, and found validation.
+Creating this app was an incredible formative experience for me: I had put together a team, found a vision with them, directed us toward that vision, released our idea to the world, and found validation.
 Overcoming some of my deepest insecurities and accomplishing so much I had struggled to before was nothing short of exhilarating.